jitsucom/jitsu/README.md

 Two easiest ways to start Jitsu are Heroku deployment and local docker-compose.

 ### 1-click Heroku deploy
 It may take up to 5 minutes for Heroku to install environment.
-After that you can visit:
+After that you can visit `<your_app_name>.herokuapp.com`
-- Jitsu Server welcome page on `your_app.herokuapp.com`
-- Jitsu Configurator UI on `your_app.herokuapp.com/configurator`

 <a href="https://heroku.com/deploy?template=https://github.com/jitsucom/jitsu"><img src="https://www.herokucdn.com/deploy/button.svg" width="250px" /></a>